briluong/personal_website/README.md

 # personal_website
-personal website to display stuff
+personal website to display stuff using HTML, CSS, JS and React